-The World Karate Kobudo Jiu-Jitsu Organization offers online training in Okinawa Kobudo and Karate.
-The Ryu Kyu Kobudo/Weapons Program and the Ryu Kyu Karate Program have been designed to serve as a stand alone programs for Individuals, Martial Arts Instructors, and or Martial Arts Organizations seeking to enhance their martial arts programs by adopting top quality Kobudo/Weapons and Karate Programs through the WKKJO.
-The kata represented on this website serve as a reference for those in the Global Martial Arts Community who desire to maintain the unchanged Kobudo and Karate Kata as they were taught by Seikichi Odo.
+The World Karate Kobudo Jiu-Jitsu Organization offers video training in Okinawa Kobudo and Karate.
+The Ryu Kyu Kobudo/ Weapons Program and the Ryu Kyu Karate Program have been designed to serve as a stand alone programs for Individuals, Martial Arts Instructors, and or Martial Arts Organizations seeking to enhance their martial arts programs by adopting top quality Kobudo/Weapons and Karate Programs through the WKKJO.
+The kata represented on the disclosed videos serve as a reference for those in the Global Martial Arts Community who desire to maintain the unchanged Kobudo and Karate Kata as they were taught by Seikichi Odo to Simon Sherbourne.

 Mr. Sherbourne has been an international competitor since 1984 and continues to participate in demonstrations and host seminars annually.
 He teaches martial arts at Sherbourne Martial Arts Academy in a fantastic training facility in London, Ontario, Canada throughout the year and conducts seminars for interested parties. e-mail: email@example.com